syncfusion-content/blazor-docs/blazor/diagram-component/ports/appearance.md

 ## Constraints

 The constraints property allows you to enable or disable certain behaviors of ports.
-For more information about port constraints, refer to `Port Constraints`.
-You can verify the `Constraints` to learn how to enable or disable the port constraints.
+For more information about port constraints, refer to [Port Constraints](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PortConstraints.html).
+You can verify the [Constraints](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PortConstraints.html) to learn how to enable or disable the port constraints.

 The PortConstraints may have multiple behaviors listed as follows: